For Those That Wish to Exist: Release and promotion

 On 20 October 2020, the band released the first single "Animals" along with an accompanying music video.
-A day after, the band revealed the tracklist, album's official artwork and announced that the album is set for release on 26 February 2021.
-On 22 October, the band announced that to promote the album, they will play a special livestream show from the Royal Albert Hall in London on 21 November, with the show set to screened around the world via the streaming service Veeps.
+The following day, the band revealed the tracklist, album's official artwork and announced that the album was set for release on 26 February 2021.
+On 22 October 2020, the band announced that to promote the album, they would play a special livestream show from the Royal Albert Hall in London on 21 November 2020, with the show to be screened around the world via the streaming service Veeps.

 During the livestream, the band debuted two new songs from the album.
 According to Wall of Sound, "Discourse Is Dead" was the heavier, metalcore-inspired track while "Dead Butterflies" had more of an atmospheric, stadium rock sound behind it.
 They also debuted their latest single "Animals" live for the first time.
-On 2 December, the band released the second single "Black Lungs" and its corresponding music video.
+On 2 December 2020, the band released the second single "Black Lungs" and its corresponding music video.
 On 20 January 2021, one month before the album release, the band released the third single "Dead Butterflies" alongside an accompanying music video of their livestream show at the Royal Albert Hall where the song debuted.
-On 8 February, the band released the fourth single, "Meteor".
+On 8 February 2021, the band released the fourth single, "Meteor".